To close out our 100th birthday year, here's a glimpse of some BL projects from decades past.

-Have you built one of the projects features in the pages of Boys' Life magazine or on Boyslife.org?
+Have you built one of the projects features in the pages of Scout Life magazine or on Scoutlife.org?
 If so, we'd love to see a photo of the completed work.

 Radios might seem super high-tech.
 But with about $10 and one afternoon, you can make one at home.

 Build GISMO 4, a quick, remote-controlled robot that can do battle with other robots or roll around the house.